MarianoAlipi/backup-system/README.md

 This program is designed to run on Linux machines.

 ## Files
-- **client.c**: identifies files and directories in the current path and saves them in a vector defined in **FileVector.h**.
-It detects creation, modification and deletion of files.
+- **client.c**: identifies files and directories in the current path and saves them in a vector.
+The vector structure is defined in **FileVector.h**.
+This program detects creation, modification and deletion of files and directories.
 - **FileVector.h**: defines a custom vector `struct` and a file `struct` to keep track of every file and subdirectory.
 - **FileSender.h**: establishes the connection to the server and sends the instructions along with the required files to do the backup.
 - **server.c**: receives instructions from the client program (**client.c**) and then receives the contents of files (for **create** and **modify** instructions) or deletes the specified file (for the **delete** instruction).